tanyo13/reveal_js/decks/svt2021_5/cont1.md

 ## Environment for Exercises

-* Installation instructions for JPF/SPF are linked from the LMS.
+* [Installation instructions for JPF/SPF](https://is-trm.net/lect/svt-21/lectNote/install/jpf/).
+Also linked from the LMS.
-* Download `svt21proj.zip` from the LMS
-  and extract files.
+* Download [svt21proj.zip](https://is-trm.net/lect/svt-21/lectNote/material/svt21-jpf.zip) and extract files in it.
 * Add a line to your `site.properties` file:
 ```
-proj-top = /full/path/to/svt20proj
+proj-top = /full/path/to/your/directory/of/svt21proj
 ```
     * Use slashes instead of backslashes even on MS Windows.
-* Comment the following line out for Lecture 5:
+* Comment the following line out for JPF.
 ```
 # extensions = ${jpf-core},${jpf-symbc}
 ```
-    * This line is only needed when Symbolic PathFinder is used.
+    * Make this line effective again when you run Symbolic PathFinder.

 ---